CISPE: Environmental impact of cloud infrastructure

 The organization set up a Green Cloud Task Force to discuss questions of environmental impact of data centers.
 The Task Force worked with the European Commission to develop a self-regulatory initiative to achieve our shared goal of ensuring data centres in Europe are climate neutral by 2030: the Climate Neutral Data Centre Pact.
 The initiative is led by CISPE and EUDCA.

 10 Principles for Fair Software Licensing

-In April 2021, Cispe launched together with the French CIO association CIGREF "10 Principles for Fair Software Licensing" in order to address fair software licensing terms of the frame of the EU Digital Markets Act.
+In April 2021, CISPE launched together with the French CIO association CIGREF "10 Principles for Fair Software Licensing" in order to address fair software licensing terms of the frame of the EU Digital Markets Act.

 Members and supporting organizations

-Members and supportive organizations manage operations in more than 15 European countries including France, Germany, Italy, Ireland, the United Kingdom, Finland, Sweden, the Netherlands, Spain, Bulgaria, Poland, and Switzerland.
+Members and associated organizations manage operations in countries including France, Germany, Italy, the United Kingdom, Spain, Ireland, the Netherlands, Belgium, Denmark, Switzerland, and Luxembourg.

-Corporate members of CISPE, or organisations supporting the Code of Conduct, include: Arsys, Art of Automation, Aruba S.p.A., AWS, BIT, Dada, Daticum, Dominion, Enter, Fasthosts, FjordIT, Gigas, Hetzner Online, Home, Host Europe Group, IDS, Ikoula, LeaseWeb, Lomaco, Netalia, Netcetera, Outscale, OVHcloud, Seeweb, Serverplan, SolidHost, UpCloud, VTX, XXL Webhosting, and 1&1 Internet.